 First, we want to start out by telling you a little about menstrual cup cleaning.
-It’s so important to keep your Pixie Cup sparkling clean at all times because your vaginal canal is one of the most sensitive parts of the body.
+It’s so important to keep your cup sparkling clean at all times because your vaginal canal is one of the most sensitive parts of the body.

 There are two different things you should do each cycle to keep your menstrual cup clean: clean your cup between each use, and sanitize your cup before and after your cycle.